cassiebuhler/conminCG/matlabCode/Huber/README.md

 - `perfProfile`: Toggle between true and false to display a performance profile of the results.

-To output a performance profile (using getPerformanceProfiles.m) for number of iterations and elapsed time:
+To output a performance profile for number of iterations and elapsed time:

 ```matlab
 model = 4;